Learn How to Nourish Your Community

 HLTH 645: Nutrition for Health

 The role of nutrition in maintaining health and physical fitness is studied in relation to the responsibilities and opportunities of a nutrition educator.
 Current food myths, diets for those in athletic programs, and special needs of overweight and underweight clients are included.

-This course provides students with an overview of the theory and application for assisting individuals and groups in changing lifestyle behaviors related to health promotion.
-Includes cognitive behavior techniques for changing lifestyle behaviors such as smoking, obesity, stress or diet for the reduction of chronic disease risk.
+This course provides students with an overview of the theory and application for assisting individuals and groups change lifestyle behaviors related to health promotion.
+Includes cognitive behavior techniques to change lifestyle behaviors such as smoking, obesity, stress, or diet for the reduction of chronic disease risk.
 Students deepen their understanding of select theories and practices necessary for effective health behavior change.

 HLTH 655: Vitamins and Minerals

 This course explores the role of vitamins and minerals in maintaining cellular health through biochemical and physiological mechanisms.
 Topics provide an in-depth view of specific vitamins and minerals as well as effective ways to translate this information toward efforts for prevention of chronic disease.